Get alerts of updates about «National surveillance of HPV vaccination programme»

 National surveillance of HPV vaccination programme

-When a vaccine is introduced in the Childhood Immunisation Programme, it is important to follow up the effect of the vaccine on the incidence of the diseases in the population.
-The effect of the HPV vaccine can be measured by studying the changes in the incidence of cervical dysplasia and cervical cancer.
-It can take a long time from infection with HPV until cervical dysplasia or cervical cancer are discovered so surveillance of the HPV vaccine will continue over many years.
+When a vaccine is introduced in the childhood immunisation programme, it is important to monitor the effectiveness of the vaccine on the incidence of the diseases in the population.
+The effectiveness of the HPV vaccine in women can be measured by studying changes in the incidence of cervical dysplasia and cervical cancer.
+Similarly, the effectiveness in men can be measured by studying changes in the incidence of HPV-related cancer in men over time.
+It may take several years from an infection with HPV occurs until cervical dysplasia or cervical cancer as well as other HPV-related cancers are developed.
+Surveillance of the HPV vaccine will therefore continue over many years.

 What is being monitored?

 In Norway, all vaccinations in the childhood immunisation programme are recorded in the national immunisation registry SYSVAK.
 Information about which vaccines are given, and the date of vaccination is recorded for each individual.
 Information about vaccines given and immunisation certificates are available to the individual from the online My Vaccines (helsenorge.no).

 This information is available also for health professionals.
 Data from SYSVAK are used to monitor the effectiveness and safety of the vaccines included in the programme.
 Individual information on HPV vaccination status is necessary when comparing the incidence of HPV infection, cervical dysplasia (pre-cancerous cellular changes in the cervix) and cervical cancer as well as possible adverse events among vaccinated and unvaccinated individuals.
 Registration in SYSVAK also provides an overview of the vaccination coverage at municipal, county and national levels.